GregHilston/Simple-Slack-Bot/README.md

  `register_hello(foo.notify)`

 Any string your function returns will be written to the relevant Slack channel or direct message  by Simple Slack Bot.

+## Expose to Slack Client

+If you have found that Simple-Slack-Bot does not provide everything you are looking for, simply call

+`get_slack_client()`

+to get an instance of SlackClient, which is the Slack Development Kit for Python.
+See their documentation here https://github.com/slackapi/python-slackclient

 ## Executing